matiix310/intra-tweaker/README.md

     - No more zoom triggered with the mouse wheel
     - Display sub nodes as little bubbles below the main nodes
 - **Speed**:
-    - Images are blocked by default to speed up the loading time
+    - Images are blocked to speed up the loading time
+- **Visuals**:
+    - Customize the theme of the intranet with a new button in the left toolbar

 ## Installation

 You can download the extension in the xpi format from the [releases](https://github.com/matiix310/intra-tweaker/releases/) tab and firefox with add the extension automatically for you.
 You can also build the app yourself by following the `Build locally` steps below.